Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 7. See Frozen Athabasca & Sunwapta Falls

-Jasper National Park’s two most famous waterfalls, Athabasca and Sunwapta Falls, are both unmissable sights when they become frozen in winter.
+Two of Alberta’s most famous waterfalls, Athabasca and Sunwapta Falls, are both unmissable sights when they become frozen in winter.

 Both waterfalls are located on the Icefields Parks (Highway 93), going south from Jasper Town toward Banff National Park.